Skip to main content

 Published by CBC News, March 30, 2026, by Nicole Brockbank and Angelina King.
 CBC Toronto Enterprise Unit.
 Read the full article on CBC.ca

-End The Wait Ontario has been tracking OAP registrations through independent FOI requests since 2025.
-CBC's findings align with our data: 88,175 registered, under 25% funded, and a growing gap between registrations and service delivery.
+End The Wait Ontario has tracked OAP registration data using records obtained through Freedom of Information requests filed by the Ontario Autism Coalition (December 2025) and CBC News (January 2026).
+CBC's findings align with that data: 88,175 registered, under 25% funded, and a growing gap between registrations and service delivery.
 Our Data Hub provides the full picture with interactive charts and FOI source documents.

 March 31, 2026 — Spencer Carroll interviewed live on CBC Radio One about his son's wait for autism services.
 Aired to Ottawa's political and public service audience.